 Transmission and Distribution

-Transmission pipelines transport large volumes of natural gas under high pressure, from production fields to distribution networks or to large customers, along the pipeline.
+Transmission pipelines systems transport large volumes of natural gas under high pressure, from production fields to distribution networks or to large customers, along the pipeline.

-The two major transmission pipelines operate on open access arrangements allowing all parties to ship gas through their pipelines.
+These two major transmission pipelines operate on open access arrangements allowing all parties to ship gas through their pipelines.

 Distribution networks transport gas from gate stations (transmission pipeline delivery points) and reticulate it into residential houses, offices, hospitals, factories, businesses and community amenities.